License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 Ossiach hinc placat tibi, Stanislae, tyrannum,

-Mitem quod totum caelestibus intulit astris."
+Mitem quod totum caelestibus intulit astris.".

 That is, in Polish:

-"He killed, he went to Rome, Ossyach pleased him;
+"Killed, he went to Rome, Ossyach pleased him;

-The unknown served, the known pious eyes concluded.
+Unknown served, known pious eyes concluded.

 "Rex homicida ego sum, profugus et scelere dives;